Sustainability Management in Governance & Economic Dimension

 The Group conducts risk assessments in accordance with its enterprise risk management framework, utilizing established Risk Appetite, Risk Matrix, and Key Risk Indicators (KRIs).

-The Group's Crisis Management Process
+Crisis Management Process

 20240417-tta-crisis-incident-th